 Trekking in Laos is a great way, and a sometimes the only way, to visit some of the more remote areas of the country and experience the Laotian way of life outside of the urban areas.
-Few people attempt to undertake independent trek in Laos and instead choose to go with trekking companies.
+Few people attempt to undertake independent treks in Laos and instead choose to go with trekking companies.
 It is difficult to navigate through forests and rice fields, not least because people are living there and you need to be careful where you walk to avoid upsetting the local people.
 Another factor which makes independent trekking in Laos difficult is the absence of lodges of the kind you find in Nepal.
-Trekking in Laos normally means staying in remote villages and organising a bed and food in the home of a local person, who more than likely will not speak English so unless you can speak the local Laos language you will experience difficulties in organising a bed for the night and a meal.
+Trekking in Laos normally means staying in remote villages and organising a bed and food in the home of a local person, who more than likely will not speak English so unless you can speak the local Laos language you may experience difficulties in organising a bed for the night and a meal.

 Trekking Companies in Laos

 The four major trekking companies operating in Laos are Tiger Trail Laos Adventures (formerly known as Laos Adventures), White Elephant Adventures and Green Discovery Laos.

 Tiger Trail Laos Adventures (formerly known as Laos Adventures), and Green Discovery Laos are the two oldest trekking companies having been established in 2000, whilst White Elephant Adventures is a more recent start up dating back to 2010.
 The biggest of three companies by a long way is Tiger Trail Laos Adventures which has 60 full time employees, a range of services including trekking, motorbike tours and more conventional tour services, and an international presence with very effective marketing to overseas tour agents.
 All three companies are managed and owned to a greater or lesser degree by foreigners, although of the three companies Green Discovery Laos has the lowest degree of foreign involvement.
 All three companies are based in Luang Prabang.